orbeon/orbeon-forms-doc/form-runner/api/persistence/list-form-data-attachments.md

 Response body:

 - `Content-Type: application/xml`
-- each child element contains
+- each child element
-    - as text data the path to the attachment
+    - has the following attributes
         - `name` attribute: the associated control name
         - `filename`, `mediatype`, `size`: attachment metadata
+        - `fr:relevant="false"`: if the corresponding control was non-relevant when data was saved, either directly because inside a non-relevant grid or section [SINCE Orbeon Forms 2024.1.1]
+    - contains, as text data, the path to the attachment

 Example response body: